-One thing’s for sure though, with today’s world already being massively oversaturated with marketing clutter, your marketing better be great in order to stand a chance of helping you.
+One thing’s for sure, though, with today’s world already being massively oversaturated with marketing clutter, your marketing better be great to stand a chance of helping you.

-Oftentimes, in business it makes sense looking at what not to do in order to determine what to do.
-That’s the approach we’ll take in this article series where we will identify several marketing recipes for failure… ones that have proven to be so detrimental to so many well-meaning small businesses.
+Often, it makes sense to look at what not to do to determine what to do in business.
+So that’s the approach we’ll take in this article series, where we will identify several marketing recipes for failure… ones that have proven to be so detrimental to so many well-meaning small businesses.

-So without further adieu, here is what I believe are the 3 most common and biggest small business marketing recipes for failure:
+So without further adieu, here is what I believe are the three most common and most significant small business marketing recipes for failure:

 Marketing Recipes for Failure #1: Casual Marketing

-Let’s start out by defining exactly what ‘casual marketing’ is.
+Let’s start by defining what ‘casual marketing’ is precisely.

-In a nutshell, it’s trying a marketing tactic once, maybe twice, and when you don’t see immediate or expected results, you drop that marketing tactic and either try something else or worse yet don’t do any marketing for a while – hoping clients will just magically appear.
+In a nutshell, it’s trying a marketing tactic once, maybe twice.
+Then, when you don’t see immediate or expected results, you drop that marketing tactic and either try something else or, worse yet, don’t do any marketing for a while – hoping clients will magically appear.

-I don’t know if you’re one of the charmed ones or not, but sitting and waiting for clients to show up has never worked for me or anyone I know of.
+I don’t know if you’re one of the charmed ones, but sitting and waiting for clients to show up has never worked for me or anyone I know of.

 Marketing Recipes For Failure #2: Spray & Pray Marketing